dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 ## Load balancing methods

-By default, Nginx load balancing is done round-robin.
+By default, NGINX load balancing is done round-robin.
 By the way There are other load-balancing methods available such as least connections or IP hashing.
-In case you want to use a different method than round-robin you can do that by specifying the method you desire in the upstream section.
+To use a different method than round-robin, specify the desired load-balancing method in the upstream section of `load-balancer.conf`.

 ```sh
 # use least connection method